 It’s entirely possible for a hamster to learn its own name.
 While they may not be as intelligent as dogs in this regard, you can encourage a hamster to learn words and to respond to them if you use them often enough.

-Hamsters tend to be shy, retiring creatures which will startle very easily.
+Hamsters tend to be shy, retiring creatures that will startle very easily.
 Therefore, it is always a good idea to move slowly around them and to use a soft tone of voice when speaking to them.

 Hamsters love exploring and running around.
 That’s why so many pet owners build mazes and set up wheels for them – they really are little bundles of energy!